Women battle misogyny to send hip-hop spinning in a new direction

-She was a kindergartener when her mother gave her a record player, and she would continuously spin it, not knowing what it was.
-Then her mom gave her a record from The Sugarhill Gang.
+Rasheeda remembered her mother presenting her with a huge, white box — it was a record player that she would continuously spin, not knowing what its purpose was.
+Then, she said, her mom gave her a record with a colorful cornucopia printed in the middle: The Sugarhill Gang.

 “She must’ve just known hip-hop was embedded in me at such a young age,” the MTV “Love and Hip-Hop: Atlanta” reality star said.

 Frost fell in love with hip-hop.
 Lyrics, music videos, and magazine covers display a genre that is male-centered and male-dominated.
-But Frost took her passion a step further and joined the ranks of female rappers and emcees who battled misogynoir, sexism, and patriarchy to send hip-hop spinning in a different direction.
+Despite this challenge, Frost took her passion a step further and joined the ranks of female rappers and emcees who battled misogynoir, sexism, and patriarchy to send hip-hop spinning in a different direction, making way for women to take the main stage in the genre.

 “I had to go out there and work triple as hard, make sure I’m respected, not get taken advantage of as a female, and really go hard for what I know and stand for something,” Frost said.

-From The Sequence releasing the first rap record by an all-female group in 1979, to MC Sha-Rock’s iconic performance on “SNL” as a part of Funky 4+1, female rappers have always been a part of hip-hop.
+From The Sequence releasing the first rap record by an all-female group, called “Funk You Up” in 1979, to MC Sha-Rock's iconic performance on “SNL” as a part of Funky 4+1, female rappers have been a part of hip-hop since its debut.
+Women have fought to shape their identification in hip-hop and demand recognition.

-Women have gone from donning a male-imitated aesthetic, to owning their sexuality in lyrics, to selling out stadiums.
-At hip-hop’s 50th anniversary, female rappers are taking their moment to shine — while still demanding respect and facing challenges.
+In the 50 years since DJ Kool Herc extended breaking at a back-to-school party, women have gone from donning a male-imitated aesthetic, to owning their sexuality in lyrics, to selling out stadiums for their own concerts.
+At hip-hop’s 50th anniversary, female rappers are taking their moment to shine — while still demanding respect and facing decades-old challenges.

 Msia Kibona Clark, an African culture and feminist studies professor at Howard University, said women were “largely invisible” in hip-hop during the ‘80s and early ’90s.